 From the article: Top 10 Job Search Mistakes

-What's the worst mistake you can make when you're writing a resume?
-Take a look at the resume mistakes that could cost you an interview and add your advice on resume mistakes to avoid to the list.
-Add a Resume Mistake
+What's the worst mistake you can make when you're job searching?
+Read about the top mistakes that could cost you a job offer and add your advice on job search mistakes to avoid to the list.
+Add a Job Search Mistake

 - —Guest Khalid Omar

 Number 11 Job Search Mistake

 - Not MARKETING yourself.
 Peter Drucker said an organization only has two assets - Marketing and Innovation since an organization's only function is to attract and retain a customer.
 EVERY job seeker is an organization unto themselves.
 Marketing yourself and expressing your value in a unique manner.
 Marketing made the difference between Starbucks and 7-11 coffee.
 Best wishes on your marketing efforts.
 Ted